atlanswer/AntCal/apps/figure/src/pages/docs.md

 - [x] &nbsp; Colorbar
 - [ ] &nbsp; Normal and dark color variant
 - [ ] &nbsp; Vector arrow shape selection
+- [ ] &nbsp; Represent scalar fields with contour plots

 **Notes:**

-- Figure width is fixed to 3.5 inches with a DPI of 72 according to the IEEE guidence
+- Figure width is fixed to 3.5 inches with a DPI of 72 according to the IEEE guidance
 - Vector positions are normalized to be evenly distributed around the origin
 - Vector arrows are facing the user by default
+- The color map is the dark variant of the Mathematica rainbow

 **Limitations:**